LozenChen/TAS-Helper/README.md

 - Camera Target -> show which direction the camera moves towards.
 Basically *CameraTarget = Player's position + CameraOffset*, plus CameraTarget should be bounded in room and some other modification, then *Position = (1-r)\*PreviousPosition + r\*CameraTarget*, where *r = 0.074*.
 We visualize this by drawing the points Position, PreviousPosition and CameraTarget, and drawing a link from PreviousPosition to CameraTarget.

-- Hotkeys -> sure you can change some of the settings using hotkeys.
+- Hotkeys -> you can change some of the settings using hotkeys.

 # Known issues: